Natja Brunckhorst

 Natja Brunckhorst (born 26 September 1966) is a German actress, screenwriter, and director.

-Brunckhorst was 13 years old when she was selected by director Uli Edel for the leading role as Christiane F. in the critically acclaimed 1981 dramatisation of the biographical work Christiane F. - Wir Kinder vom Bahnhof Zoo by Christiane Vera Felscherinow, written following the tape recordings of the experiences of teenage girl Christiane F. The film immediately acquired cult status (which it still retains today) and features David Bowie as both himself and the soundtrack composer, which gave the film a commercial boost.
+Brunckhorst was 13 years old when she was selected by director Uli Edel for the leading role as Christiane F. in the critically acclaimed 1981 dramatisation of the biographical work Zoo Station: The Story of Christiane F. about Christiane Vera Felscherinow, written following the tape recordings of the experiences of teenage girl Christiane F. The film immediately acquired cult status (which it still retains today) and features David Bowie as both himself and the soundtrack composer, which gave the film a commercial boost.
 A year later Brunckhorst appeared in Rainer Werner Fassbinder's Querelle (1982).
 After the unexpected success of Christiane F. - Wir Kinder vom Bahnhof Zoo, in order to avoid public attention she retreated from public life and went to school in England.
 After a short time in Paris she returned to Germany in 1987 to study at the Schauspielschule Bochum.
 Since then she has acted on film and television, for example in The Princess and the Warrior, as well as the German TV series Dr. Sommerfeld – Neues vom Bülowbogen.

 Following a recovery from cancer which caused a break in her acting career, in 1998, Brunckhorst began working as a scriptwriter, first for the television series Einsatz Hamburg Süd.
 Her biographical film Never Mind the Wall was awarded the Lola for the best script in 2001.
 In the same year her first work as a director was published, La Mer, a playful-romantic short film.
 In addition, she still appears in movies, such as Totem, the only German contribution to the Venice Film Festival in 2011, where she embodied a woman in desperation from the speechlessness of her family.

 Brunckhorst has one daughter, Emma (born 1991), from a relationship with German actor Dominic Raacke that lasted from 1988 to 1993.
 She currently lives in Munich.

 Natja Brunckhorst is a member of the high-IQ society Mensa.